LordWader/django-youtube/README.md

 # django-youtube

-This is a small django web-application that works with youtubr api.
+This is a small django web-application that works with youtube api.

 ### Requirments
 ```